A Transformational Penn State Experience

 - Increase biomedical and health-related research, translational research, and commercialization opportunities.

-- Lora Weiss, senior vice president for research (lead)
+- Andrew Read, interim senior vice president for research (lead)

-- Kevin Black, interim dean for the College of Medicine (co-lead)
+- Karen Kim, dean of the Penn State College of Medicine (co-lead)

-- Justin Schwartz, interim executive vice president and provost (co-lead)
+- Justin Schwartz, executive vice president and provost (co-lead)